andreaferretti/paths-scala-js/README.md

 Usage
 -----

-Paths.scala.js is not published yet.
-In order to use it, clone this repository, then

-    sbt publishLocal

-This will publish the artifact locally, for Scala 2.11 with Scala.js 0.6.
-In another Scala.js project, you can then depend on this artifact with
+Paths.scala.js is published on the Sonatype snapshots repository, for Scala 2.11 with Scala.js 0.6.
+In a Scala.js project, you can depend on Paths.scala.js with

+    resolvers += "Sonatype snapshots" at "https://oss.sonatype.org/content/repositories/snapshots"

-    libraryDependencies += "eu.unicredit" %%% "paths-scala-js" % "0.3.2"
+    libraryDependencies += "eu.unicredit" %%% "paths-scala-js" % "0.3.2-SNAPSHOT"

 You will also need to depend on the original JS library, which is available on Webjars: